IlonaC365/battleship/README.md

 ![Alt Text](Bluetooth-Battleship_1_45438.jpg)

-How to win Each player has a battlefield represented by a 10x10 grid (default) on which he places 4 ships, hidden from his opponent.
+How to win :
+Each player has a battlefield represented by a 10x10 grid (default) on which he places 4 ships, hidden from his opponent.
 The goal of the game is to sink all the opposing ships!
 A ship is sunk when it is hit once for each space it occupies.
 In other words, a destroyer, which occupies two spaces, is sunk after being hit twice.
 The 4 ships occupy 14 total spaces, so the first player to record 14 hits wins!

-Place your ships:
+Place your ships :
 To place a ship you need to enter a departure coordinate (A1-J10 for the default 10x10 board) and a direction (vertical or horizontal).
 For example: "A1" and 'H' or "B7" and 'V'.
 Shoot the enemy ships Once both players have configured their ships, the battle may have started!